The Hospital

-The Hospital is a 1971 American satirical film directed by Arthur Hiller and starring George C. Scott as Dr. Herbert Bock.
+The Hospital is a 1971 American absurdist satirical black comedy film directed by Arthur Hiller and starring George C. Scott as Dr. Herbert Bock.
 It was written by Paddy Chayefsky, who was awarded the 1972 Academy Award for Best Original Screenplay.
 Chayefsky also narrates the film and was one of the producers; he had complete control over the casting and content of the film.